htr-volker/ssh-group-tutorial/README.md

 - SSH into a friend's virtual machine
 - Leave a nice message on their file system for them to read

+Firstly, in your pairs, decide who is going to be the **messenger** and who is going to be the **receiver**.
+The messenger will be the one leaving the message on their VM, and the receiver will be the one who gets the message on their VM.

+Don't worry, you'll be swapping roles at the end!

-## Create an SSH key pair
+## (Messenger) Create an SSH key pair

-The first thing each of you will need to do is generate a fresh SSH key pair.
+The first thing the messenger should do is generate a fresh SSH key pair.

 You will use this key pair to authenticate yourselves to access your friend's virtual machine.